Waikato/wekaDeeplearning4j/docs/examples/featurize-mnist.md

 To correctly load the images it is further necessary to select the `Image-Instance-Iterator` as `instance iterator` and point it to the MNIST directory that contains the actual image files (`$WEKA_HOME/packages/wekaDeeplearning4j/datasets/nominal/mnist-minimal/`).

+If running on CPU then set mini-batch size to your machine's thread count.
-If you run into memory issues then use a smaller mini-batch size.
+If you run into GPU memory issues then use a smaller mini-batch size.

 ![Image Instance Iterator](../img/gui/image-instance-iterator.png)

-`ResNet50` is already selected as the feature extractor model, and will by default use the final dense layer activations as the image features.
+`Dl4jResNet50` is already selected as the feature extractor model, and will by default use the final dense layer activations as the image features.
 The other filter options can be left as default; they'll be explained in the next example.

 Click `Ok` and `Apply` to begin processing your dataset.
 After completion, you should see your newly processed dataset!